 - 2 sprigs curry leaves

-- ¼ to ½ tsp cayenne (if you want extra heat or if your garam masala doesn't have red chili peppers added)
+- ¼ to ½ teaspoon cayenne (if you want extra heat or if your garam masala doesn't have red chili peppers added)

 - 12 oz edamame (shelled, frozen)